 J There is a primary and secondary actor listed for each mitigation below.
-Secondary actor can be an entity in the Al value chain that should consider, adapt, or support the implementation of a risk mitigation strategy.
+Secondary actor can be an entity in the AI value chain that should consider, adapt, or support the implementation of a risk mitigation strategy. practical impact due to enforcement challenges.
+Other approaches, such as external evaluations or pre-release audits, require a mature ecosystem of skilled actors to be truly effective.
+Further, when considering risk management strategies, it's crucial to evaluate the net impact of open model releases.
+This includes assessing how open models might improve defenses against potential misuse, potentially outweighing risks in certain areas.